squidfunk/mkdocs-material/docs/plugins/privacy.md

 [`site` directory][mkdocs.site_dir] when [building your project].

-Even more interestingly, the plugin can be combined with other built-in plugins that Material for MkDocs offers, in order to build sophisticated build pipelines tailored to your project:
+Even more interestingly, the plugin can be combined with other built-in plugins that Material for MkDocs offers, in order to create sophisticated build pipelines tailored to your project:

 <div class="grid cards" markdown>